Job Type: Permanent, Part-Time

 As An Ideal Candidate You Possess

 Not sure you meet the requirements?
-We may be able to consider diverse combinations of skills, education and experience, so please apply.
+We still welcome you to apply, as we may be able to consider diverse combinations of skills, education and experience.

 What WJS Canada does

 In 2013, Spirit of our Youth became part of WJS Canada, the largest privately-owned national social services company in Canada.
 While operating autonomously, Spirit has full access to the extensive WJS Canada resources.
 Each day 600 dedicated WJS employees provide a wide range of proven and innovative services to more than 1300 people in three provinces.
 WJS serves many First Nation and Métis communities in British Columbia, Alberta and Ontario, emphasizing cultural diversity and respect.

 Spirit of Our Youth was started in 2000 out of a passion for helping Aboriginal youth.
 From one home in Central Edmonton we have grown to operate five Group Homes, a Supported Independent Living program, as well as a Drive and Supervised Visits program.

 Our Employees Enjoy